zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 ###  <a name="4"></a>4 cloud_recording_file_infos

 `eventType` 4 indicates that an M3U8 playlist file is generated and uploaded.
-Each recording instance has an M3U8 file as the playlist pointing to all the recorded TS/WebM files.
-You can play and manage your recordings with the M3U8 file.
+During a recording, the recording service repeatedly uploads and overwrites the M3U8 file, but this event is triggered only the first time the M3U8 file is generated and uploaded.

 `details` includes the following fields: